 Nanaimo River Regional Park

-This 56 hectre property provides a network of developed trails through the woods and along the Nanaimo River.
+This 56-hectare property provides a network of developed trails through the woods and along the Nanaimo River.
 Park entrances are located on Fry Rd and Frey Rd.

 Morden Colliery Regional Trail

-This 3.4 km trail runs along an old rail grade, and connects Morden Colliery Provincial Park to Hemer Provincial Park.
-Please note: it's ONLY the connecting trail that is off-leash.
-While you are at either Morden Colliery Provincial Park and/or Hemer Provincial Park your dog IS required to be on a leash at all times.
+This 3.4 km trail runs along an old rail grade and connects Morden Colliery Provincial Park to Hemer Provincial Park.
+Please note: only the connecting trail is off-leash.
+While you are at either Morden Colliery Provincial Park and/or Hemer Provincial Park, your dog is required to be on a leash at all times.

 Trans Canada Trail